 By having a backup source of funding, you can still buy the car and not waste your time by not getting approved.

-You will need car insurance to be able to drive your new car and take it home.
-You can purchase the insurance in advance if you’re sure of the car you’re going to choose.
+You will need proof of insurance to be able to drive your new car and take it home.

 Just make sure that before you finalize car insurance, you’ve shopped around and compared auto insurance rates ahead of time to ensure you’re getting the best deal possible.

 #4.
 Credit Score

 If you plan on taking dealer financing, make sure you run your credit report and get a copy of your credit score first.